top of page

 GOALS OF PDRP

-The Berkeley Physics Directed Reading Program is an academic program constructed in order to allow undergraduates in the physical sciences to read on special physics topics that isn't a part of their standard coursework with the assistance and guidance of a graduate student in the department.
+The Berkeley Physics Directed Reading Program is a communal academic program constructed in order to allow undergraduates in the physical sciences to read on special physics topics that isn't a part of their standard coursework with the assistance and guidance of a graduate student in the department.
 Generally the EPS, astronomy or physics department.

 There are several topics and courses which are not always offered on a semester basis and we recognize the benefit that arises when taught directly by another physicist.
 We wish to provide an opportunity to explore interesting subjects such as specialized topics in biophysics, condensed matter physics, mathematical physics, chemical physics, EPS, geophysics, fluid dynamics, astrophysics, chemical physics, gravitational physics, plasma physics, AMO, cosmology, quantum field theory, string theory, quantum information and essentially anything else while providing an additional pathway where undergraduates can connect with graduate students.